hyphacoop/restructuring-futures/README.md

 ### Hosting a server

-The server folder contains instructions on how to run an earthstar server in order to host the shared database.
+The [server folder](https://github.com/hyphacoop/restructuring-futures/tree/main/server) contains instructions on how to run an earthstar server in order to host the shared database.

+### Pointing the web app to the server

+The server address can be manually added by users through the UI by clicking the top right button and then selecting the *Show Server Settings* button.
+Users can then input the server's ip address in the text input field.

+Alternatively, an admin can input the server address in the .env file in the svelte-app folder.
+You simply need to copy and rename the .env.example file found in the svelte-app folder and insert the server's address.

 ### Deploying the application